 Mindfulness exercise: be present while you eat

 When you take a break to eat, commit to actually taking a break (i.e. resist the urge to eat at your desk).
 Be present with your senses as you prepare your food.
 What do you smell?
 What do you taste?
 Really take a moment to notice.
 Notice the crunch of the lettuce as you bite into your sandwich or the savory smell of your pasta marinara.
 Be with your senses and notice how your presence changes your experience of eating.

 Step 10: Expand your practice.

 So, you’ve committed to a daily practice, set your intention, created a meditation space, and infused mindfulness into everyday activities.
 What do you do next?
 Continue practicing.
 The more you meditate, the more you’ll want to meditate.
 Expand your practice from five minutes of daily meditation to 10, then eventually 20.
 Have gratitude for your practice and the benefits you feel.
-Further your practice by studying with us in our online courses.

 And remember, your practice doesn’t have to be perfect.
 Expanding your practice doesn’t mean you’ve failed if you miss a day of meditation.
 Do your best, do what’s doable, and practice gratitude.
 Be grateful for your practice and be grateful to yourself for showing up here.